mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 The components are as follows:
 - The shared bus, which is the line that runs vertically between the components,
-- `ADDR`, the memory address to read or write from in the memory:
+- `ADDR`, the memory address to load from or store to in the memory:
 - `MEM`, the actual memory of the processor,
 - `REG`, the register file,
 - `OP1` and `OP2`, the source operands of the